launchstack-dev/schwab-composer-copy-trader/README.md

+# THIS IS A WORK IN PROGRESS WITH COMPOSER'S API CHANGES

 # Schwab Copy Trader

 A Python-based copy trading system that automatically mirrors portfolio allocations from Alpaca or Composer to Schwab brokerage accounts.